 - Project managers shouldn’t spend their day reminding coworkers to update tickets.
 When everything is centralized, project managers spend more time managing the project, and less time worrying about the people building it.

-But in their current state – organized in a list – it’s difficult to glean important information about Issues in a glance.
-You can’t easily understand their progress or priority.
+But in their default state – organized in a list – it’s difficult to glean important information about issues in a glance.
+You can’t easily understand their progress or their priority.

-ZenHub’s extension adds a crucial layer of prioritization and planning to GitHub issues.
+ZenHub’s extension and Web App adds a crucial layer of prioritization and planning to GitHub Issues.

 In Scrum, sprints are a fixed length of time during which an agreed-upon chunk of work is completed and ready to be shipped.
-Sprints, or “iterations”, are mirrored in GitHub with Milestones.
-Simply set a start and end date (typically two or four weeks), and add user stories to begin sprinting.
+You can easily build sprints within ZenHub, either manually, by using our sprint automation features, or with a mix of both.

 User Stories → GitHub Issues

 User stories are high-level feature descriptions that help define benefit from a customer’s perspective.
-They’re often written in this format, which is intended to keep things simple and focused on business value:
+They’re often written in the following format, which is intended to keep things simple and focused on business value:

 As a <user type>, I want <a goal> so that <benefit>.